adrianoapj/adrianoapj/README.md

 Front end: https://github.com/teamoneo/tecban-frontend
 Back end: https://github.com/teamoneo/tecban-backend

-Just a note: these projects were developed in hackathons, so what I currently have about these is just a prototype, in the future, we may see this products in the market...
+Just a note: these projects were developed on hackathons, so what I currently have about these is just a prototype!

 ## Contact